3 - 3 1/2 cups spelt flour

-Honey and Spelt came from the Honey Kamut recipe - these two flours can be interchangable or mixed for a great tasting bread.
+Honey and Spelt came from the Honey Khorasan recipe - these two flours can be interchangeable or mixed for a great tasting bread.

 Add honey to this recipe and you have a bread that is 100% ancient grain spelt with a sweet, rich, flavor.